Ban 1080 Party: 2014 general election

 Wallace founded the party in 2014.
 It applied for registration with the Electoral Commission in mid-2014 and was approved on 8 August.
 On 19 August 2014, the party announced a party list of nine candidates for the 2014 general election, of which five were also electorate candidates.

 The party received 0.21% of the party vote (4,368), below the 5% threshold, and did not win any electorates, so did not win any seats in Parliament.
 Of the electoral candidates, the most successful was Pete Salter, who stood in the West Coast-Tasman electorate.
 He received 2,318 electoral votes, which was 6.5% of electoral votes cast and placed him fourth.

+Party officials were visited by police in 2015 during their investigation into threats to contaminate baby formula with 1080.
+The threats were ultimately found to be unrelated to the party.

 2017 general election

 The party nominated nine list candidates, including three electorate candidates, for the 2017 general election.
 Salter ran for the West Coast-Tasman seat again.
-The party gained only 0.12% of the party vote (3,005) and failed to win any seats in the New Zealand House of Representatives.
+The party gained only 0.12% of the party vote (3,005) and failed to win any seats in the New Zealand House of Representatives, causing the party to consider its future.